pollinations/pollinations/app/src/assets/text/failure.md

 - In the *Colab* tab that is running the Pollinator click "Runtime -> Factory Reset Runtime" and then "Runtime -> Run All"
 - Click **[ CLONE ]** on the failed Pollen and try submitting again

-If it doesn't help please visit our [#bug-reports](https://discord.gg/XXd99CrkCr) channel on Discord and we will try to help figure out what is going on.
+If it doesn't help please visit our [#bug-reports](https://discord.gg/XXd99CrkCr) channel on Discord.
 Ideally copy and paste your contentID: *{contentID}* to our channel and we can check what exactly went wrong.